How To Keep Eggs From Freezing In The Winter

 How does a straw in a nesting box keep a chicken’s eggs from freezing?

-Remember, you can not overstuff a nesting box.
-If there is too much straw, your chickens will kick the excess out onto the floor.
-This will, in turn, put a warm coating over the frigid floor giving extra insulation to your coop.
+Don’t worry about filling a box too much with bedding because if there is too much straw, your chickens will kick the excess out onto the floor.
+This will, in turn, put a warm coating over the frigid floor, giving extra insulation to your coop.

 Either way, the straw you added is serving a purpose.